Cynthia Scott: Flamenco at 5:15

 Cynthia Scott directed the short documentary film Flamenco at 5:15.
 The film was released in 1983.
 Flamenco at 5:15 is an Oscar award winning film that jump started Scott's career.
 Flamenco at 5:15 focuses on the reality of what it is like to be inside a Flamenco dance class at the National Ballet of Canada.
 Flamenco at 5:15 went on to win the best short documentary award at the 56th annual Academy Awards.

 After career

 Scott is currently recovering from cancer.
 Before being diagnosed, she was in development on an adaptation of The Stone Diaries, a 1993 fictional autobiography written by Carol Shields.
 She has said she plans to go back into development on The Stone Diaries once her health has returned to normal.

 However, in a 2004 interview with Sarah Kernochan, Scott described herself to Kernochan as "retired now".

 In an interview about the success of her film The Company of Strangers Scot expressed that she has taken an interest in learning the French language as she wishes to speak the language fluently.
-Scott an her husband John N. Smith have spent a number of summers residing on currant lake in Dunany, Quebec.
+Scott and her husband John N. Smith have spent a number of summers residing on currant lake in Dunany, Quebec.
 The Dunany community organization honoured Scott by holding an event at the community club house where her Oscar award winning documentary Flamenco at 5:15 was screened.